 Characters.
 What to do with them, right?
 And what’s the line between sympathetic and unsympathetic characters?
 Particularly the ones who do bad and horrible things?
 Why do we like some characters who do horrible things and dislike the heck out of some goody two shoes?

-In this agent's opinion, it all comes down to the concept of redeemability.
+It all comes down to the concept of “redeemability.”